-This thyme scented paleo, vegan and gluten-free sweet potato and butternut squash gratin is a savory alternative to the usual sweet potato casserole this holiday season.
+This vegan and gluten-free sweet potato and butternut squash casserole is a savory alternative to the usual sweet potato casserole.

 While it might be a bit old fashioned, I still love the idea of a casserole when the temperatures starts to drop.
 Especially around the holidays when time is short and there are lots of hungry mouths to feed, a warming casserole is always an easy and dependable addition to the table.

-This make-ahead sweet potato and butternut squash gratin is one of my go-to’s when I’m putting together my holiday menu.
+This make-ahead sweet potato butternut squash casserole is one of my go-to’s when I’m putting together my holiday menu.
 Yes it’s technically a sweet potato casserole, but it’s nothing like those sticky sweet marshmallow ones we’ve all come to associate with the holidays.